What Is the Best Itinerary for a Campervan Road Trip in Australia?

 There are lots of itinerary options for a campervan or motorhome road trip in Australia.
 In fact, one of the main advantages of hiring a campervan or motorhome is that it will give you the freedom to follow whatever plan you choose.
 Also, you can change your plan at any time, if you wish.

-That said, there are certain attractions and destinations that Australia backpackers, families, friends, or partners will all enjoy.
+That said, there are certain attractions and destinations that Australian backpackers, families, friends, or partners will all enjoy.
 Whatever else you choose to put on your itinerary for your road trip in Australia, these places will add to the adventure.

 Most road trip, travel, and backpackers Australia guides focus on a handful of popular destinations, and they neglect those out-of-the-way places that can really make your road trip in Australia memorable.
 In a motorhome or campervan, you can enjoy these destinations and attractions without sacrificing any comfort.